seeleyharrison/nlp-joke-generator/README.md

 produced terrible perplexity and accuracy scores.
 Our second attempt involved fine tuning GPT2 via transfer learning techniques.
 This approach was much more successful, producing much more reasonable objective metrics.
-The instructions below explain the structure of our repository and the steps necessary to run our code
+The instructions below explain the structure of our repository and the steps necessary to run our code.

 # Repo Structure